SarthakSrivastava3005/Jenkins/Jenkins-Installation/README.md

 ## 🧠 Project Overview

-The goal of this task is to deploy and configure **Jenkins** — an essential CI/CD tool — on a cloud-based virtual machine (AWS EC2).
+The goal of this task is to deploy and configure **Jenkins**, an essential CI/CD tool on a cloud-based virtual machine (AWS EC2).
 This setup allows developers to automate build, test, and deployment pipelines.

 ---